 $ drush p-purger-add --if-not-exists acquia_purge The purger has been created!

-4) To confirm your setup is complete, you can run the Acquia Purge diagnostics.
+4) To confirm your setup is complete, visit /admin/config/development/performance/purge, or run drush purge-diagnostics.
 If all checks return OK, then it means you're all set.

 $ drush @site.env p-diagnostics Title Recommendation Severity Load Balancers 10.11.12.13, 10.14.15.16 OK Acquia Cloud site (dev) OK Processors Drush p-invalidate, Drush p-queue-work, Cron OK processor, Late runtime processor, Purge block(s) You have multiple processors working the queue.
 Page cache installed OK Tests if the page_cache module is installed.
 Queuers Drush p-queue-add, Core tags queuer, Purge OK block(s) You have multiple queuers populating the queue.
 Capacity 100 OK Your system can invalidate 100 items when you are processing through webserver-initiated requests.
 Under ideal conditions - for example via Drush - the capacity would be 100.
 Purgers Acquia Cloud OK Purger configured.
 Page cache max age 1 month OK Consider increasing your TTL to over a year, the better your site will perform!

 First, make sure your CDN provider supports tag-based invalidation.
 It's a pretty innovative technology and not all vendors are compatible just yet.